 It was an insanely packed six months… I basically had about a month and a half to learn Marriage of Figaro, which we then performed for about a month, while I was simultaneously learning Musetta from La Bohéme.

 What were some of the most challenging moments of your Bachelor of Music and Honours year?

 The transition from high school to university can be quite challenging.
-You get to the end of year 12 and you feel like a big fish in a small pond.
-Then you get to university and you notice that your pond has expanded… it’s a bit of a cultural shock, but it’s a really healthy thing too.
-So navigating that and allowing myself to step back was a challenging thing.
+You get to the end of year twelve and you feel like a big fish in a small pond.
+Then you get to university and you realise that your pond has expanded… it’s a bit of a cultural shock, but it’s a healthy thing too.
+So navigating that and allowing myself to step back was challenging.
 Especially as I moved down from Sydney, I knew it was going to be hard in some ways.

 I remember in second year, I was becoming so emotionally attached to my music, that it was hindering my progress because I was becoming so possessive of what I was producing.
 And it was becoming quite detrimental and unhealthy.
 So I realised I had to reach out, and I had a chat to Dr. Margaret Osbourne, who runs the subject Peak Performance Under Pressure.
 And that was when I noticed I had to step back and realise who I was, outside of a singer.

 Because when you are at school, you try so many subjects and you also have extra-curricular stuff.
-And from that, you pick your favourites, and your favourites become your career, and it’s almost as if you’ve lost that extra-curricular element because that’s now your life.
-And sometimes you need to take a break and do something else.
+And from that, you pick your favourites, and your favourites become your career, and it’s almost as if you’ve lost that extra-curricular element because it’s now your life.
+Sometimes you need to take a break and do something else.

 And what were some of the most rewarding moments of your degree?

 I did the Chamber Ensemble performance subject during my Honours year, and I absolutely cherished being able to work intensely with instrumentalists.
 When you’re making music with a small group, the sensory experience is so heighted.
 For me that was really rewarding.